richardmax-visma/DigiHealth_Documentation/APIs/Helsekontakt/README.md

 %% keep in sync with Medlemstjenester/Medlemstjenester_Flow.mmd
 sequenceDiagram
 	participant MS as 🏢 Membership System
-	participant Auth as 🔐 HelseId/STS
+	participant Auth as 🔐 HelseID
 	participant HN as 🌐 Helsenorge API

 	rect rgb(240, 248, 255)